polarityio/salesforce/README.md

 The password for the provided `username`.

-### Blacklist Domains
+### Ignored List

 A comma delimited list of domains to ignore when sending emails to Salesforce for lookup.
 As an example, if your companies email addresses are `company.com` you can ignore all of these email addresses by setting this options's value to `company.com`.
 Any emails ending in `company.com` will no longer be searched in Salesforce.

 ## Polarity